Time to read: 5 mins

 Choosing the right pet food to suit their needs

 The type of food your pet eats is a preference.
 No one type of pet food is better than the other, as long as they are getting all the nutrients they require.
-This can be ensured by buying high quality food that is transparent about their ingredients.
+This can be ensured by buying high quality food that is transparent about the ingredients it contains.

 Dry vs. Wet Pet Food

 Some people prefer dry food over wet food.
 This is mostly because:

 - Dry food helps to keep your pets’ teeth healthy and strong

 Dry food tends to be cheaper because it has a much longer storage life and pets require a lot less dry food than they do wet food.
 When eating dry food, pets consume many calories in a small amount, whereas wet food has fewer calories.
 This means more is needed to fill them up.

 Most pets would choose wet food as the smell is more intense and therefore has more flavour.
 Wet food is a good option for pets that don’t drink much water because it has a higher water content.
 This helps them to increase their water consumption throughout the day.
 Hydration is key for your pets, especially in the warmer temperatures.
 If your pet has a large appetite, wet food could help them maintain a lower weight.
 Due to the fewer calories per serving, they can eat more without gaining weight.